aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 />
 ```

 Cool!
-Now we have a working flow that when the user types something on the Input component, a function would get fired and set our local state with that content.
+Now we have a working flow that when the user types something on the Input component, a function will get fired and set our local state with that content.

 5. Let’s also add a function that submits the typed task to chain!
 Find our Add `<Button />` component and update it with the following